Enumeration Algorithms for Conjunctive Queries with Projection: Introduction

 \begin{enumerate}

-\item Our main contribution consists of a novel algorithm (Theorem~\autoref{thm:star:delay}) that achieves output-dependent delay guarantees for star queries after linear preprocessing time.
-Specifically, we show that for the query $\pi_{x_1, \dots, x_k}(R_1(x_1,y) \Join \dots \Join R_k(x_k,y))$ we can achieve delay $O(|D|^{k/(k-1)}/ |\tOUT_{\Join}|^{1/k-1})$ with linear preprocessing.
+\item Our first contribution is a novel algorithm (Theorem~\ref{thm:star:delay}) that achieves output-dependent delay guarantees for star queries (formally defined in Section~\ref{subsec:cq}) after linear preprocessing time.
+Specifically, we can achieve $O(|D|^{k/(k-1)}/ |\tOUT_{\Join}|^{1/k-1})$ delay after linear preprocessing.
 Our key idea is to identify an appropriate degree threshold to split a relation into partitions of {\em heavy} and {\em light}, which allows us to perform efficient enumeration.
-For star queries, our result implies that there exists no smooth tradeoff between preprocessing time and delay guarantees as stated in~\cite{kara19} for the general class of {hierarchical} queries.
+For star queries, our result implies no smooth tradeoff between preprocessing time and delay guarantees as stated in~\cite{kara19} for the general class of {hierarchical} queries.

-\item We introduce the novel idea of {\em interleaving} join query computation in the context of enumeration algorithms which forms the foundation for our algorithms, and may be of independent interest.
+\item We introduce the novel idea of {\em interleaving} join query computation in the context of enumeration algorithms, which forms the foundation for our algorithms and may be of independent interest.
 Specifically, we show that it is possible to union the output of two algorithms $\mA$ and $\mA'$ with $\delta$ delay guarantee where $\mA$ enumerates query results with $\delta$ delay guarantees but $\mA'$ does not.
-This technique allows us to compute a subset of a query {\em on-the-fly} when enumeration with good delay guarantees is impossible.
+This technique allows us to compute a subset of a query {\em on the fly} when enumeration with good delay guarantees is impossible.

-\item We show how fast matrix multiplication can be used to obtain a tradeoff between preprocessing time and delay that further improves upon the tradeoff in~\cite{kara19}.
-We also present an algorithm for left-deep hierarchical queries with linear preprocessing time and output-dependent delay guarantees.
+\item We use fast matrix multiplication techniques to obtain a better preprocessing time-delay tradeoff than~\cite{kara19}.
+We also show an algorithm for left-deep hierarchical queries with linear preprocessing time and output-dependent delay guarantees.